dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 538. Convert BST to Greater Tree.md

 * Space complexity : $O(n)$

 Using the prior assertion that convertBST is called a linear number of times, we can also show that the entire algorithm has linear space complexity.
 Consider the worst case, a tree with only right (or only left) subtrees.
-The call stack will grow until the end of the longest path is reached, which in this case includes all nn nodes.
+The call stack will grow until the end of the longest path is reached, which in this case includes all $n$ nodes.

 ## Approach #2 Iteration with a Stack [Accepted]
 **Intuition**